amusingimpala75/macpaperd/readme.md

 The `-Dbundle-sqlite` build option will bundle `zig-sqlite`'s sqlite3 instead of using the system installation, increasing binary size by about 6MB.

 ## Usage

 ```
 Usage:
   macpaperd --set [file]          Set 'file' as the wallpaper. 'file' must be an absolute path.
   macpaperd --color [hex color]   Set 'hex color' as the background color. 'hex color' must be a
                                   valid, 6 character hexidecimal number WITHOUT the '0x' prefix.
   macpaperd --displays            List the connected displays and their associated spaces.
   macpaperd --help                Show this info.
 ```

-At the moment, macpaperd is a command line utility, and you can set the wallpaper with `macpaperd --set '/absolute/path/to/wallpaper.png'`.
-It only accecpts `.png` and `.jpg` at the moment, I still need to figure out other accepted formats (and if they require different database setups).
-Also, for those curious, the `--displays` command lists the displays, their UUIDs and spaces, and their spaces' UUIDs and whether-or-not they are fullscreen.

 #### Features \ TODO